Friendly Communities Healthy People

 Simple Yet Significant

 Everyone can help make their community dementia friendly.
-Often small, simple changes can make a real different in making our communities more accessible and inclusive for people living with dementia.
+Often small, simple changes make a big difference towards making our communities more accessible and inclusive for people living with dementia.

 Dementia friendly communities support people living with dementia to be engaged and feel welcomed where they work, live and play.
 A dementia friendly community also focuses on stigma reduction so people living with dementia feel supported to participate and contribute in meaningful ways.

-We are hoping the project will help you and your organization to:
+We are hoping this resource will help you and your organization to:

 How it Works: